n8layman/project-template/README.md

     available in your user / site libraries into the project library
   - Run `renv::restore()` to install any remaining required packages into your project library.

+## Python Environment with Pixi

+This project includes Python-based workflows that use Pixi for environment management.
+Pixi is a package management and environment tool that ensures reproducible Python environments across different systems.

+### Setting up the Python environment

+1. **Install Pixi**

+   - Follow the installation instructions at [Pixi's official documentation](https://pixi.sh/latest/install/)
+   - In most systems, you can install with: `curl -fsSL https://pixi.sh/install.sh | bash`

+2. **Activate the Python environment**

+   - Navigate to the project directory
+   - Run `pixi shell` to activate the environment
+   - This loads all Python dependencies specified in the `pixi.toml` file

+3. **Available Python modules**
+   - The environment includes commonly used data science packages:
+     - numpy, pandas, scikit-learn, matplotlib
+     - jupyter, ipykernel
+     - Other specialized packages for geospatial analysis and machine learning

+### Working with mixed R and Python workflows

+- **Integrating R and Python**:

+  - Use the {reticulate} package in R to call Python functions
+  - Python scripts in the `py/` directory can be run independently or called from R

+- **Environment compatibility**:

+  - The Pixi environment is configured to be compatible with the project's Docker container
+  - All Python dependencies are locked in the `pixi.lock` file, ensuring reproducibility

+- **Running Python notebooks**:
+  - With the Pixi environment active, use `jupyter notebook` or `jupyter lab` to access interactive notebooks
+  - Notebooks are stored in the `notebooks/` directory

+## VSCode Integration

+This project is configured to work seamlessly with Visual Studio Code for both R and Python development.
+Notes for getting that going are available [here](resources/notes/vscode_setup.md)

+## Machine Learning with tidymodels

+This project uses the {tidymodels} framework for modeling and machine learning workflows. {tidymodels} is a collection of packages for modeling and machine learning using tidyverse principles.
+More information on {tidymodels} can be found [here](https://rviews.rstudio.com/2019/06/19/a-gentle-intro-to-tidymodels/).

 ## Targets workflow